Jerasaurus/shellpowerplusplus/USER_MANUAL.md

 2. Click **Group Select Cells** button
 3. Click and drag to draw a rectangle around the cells you want to select
 4. Release to add all unwired cells in the rectangle to the current string
+5. Cells are automatically wired in a **snake pattern** (left-to-right, then right-to-left on next row)
-5. Repeat as needed, then end the string
+6. Repeat as needed, then end the string

+The snake pattern ensures efficient series wiring by minimizing wire lengths between adjacent cells.

 ### 7.3 String Visualization